VOLTTRON/volttron/docs/source/platform-features/message-bus/multi-platform/multi-platform-rmq-csr-walk-through.rst

     Name of this volttron instance: [volttron1]: collector2 RabbitMQ server home: [/home/user/rabbitmq_server/rabbitmq_server-3.7.7]:
     Fully qualified domain name of the system: [node-rmq]:
-    Would you like to create a new self signed root CAcertificate for this instance: [Y]:
+    Would you like to create a new self signed root CA certificate for this instance: [Y]:

     Please enter the following details for root CA certificate
         Country: [US]: